Best Career Paths With a Doctor of Psychology

 Social Worker

-Another heavily in-demand job, the outlook for social workers is better than for all occupations, as openings are expected to grow by 16 percent through 2026.
-Additionally, while the stereotype of social work is that it’s low-paying, the median income for social workers is $47,000, which is higher than the national median.
+Another heavily in-demand job, the outlook for social workers is better than for all occupations, as openings are expected to grow by 7 percent between 2023 and 2033.
+Additionally, while the stereotype of social work is that it’s low-paying, the median income for social workers is $58,380.
 Social workers assist members of the communities they serve, often specific at-risk groups such as teens, children or the elderly, in coping with and overcoming problems in their lives.
 While they may provide hands-on clinical therapy (if so licensed in their state), they often will help their clients in securing other services they need, such as childcare or healthcare.

 Forensic Psychologist